guru-research/getting-started-with-kubernetes/index.md

 Let the above file be stored as `pytorch-gpu-pod.yaml (can be downloaded from [here](sample_scripts/pytorch-gpu-pod.yaml).

-:warning: *The pod started without email address or phone number will be terminated if they are running for more than 12 hours.*

 ### Launching Pod
 You can launch your pod on luberenetes cluster by executing: ```kubectl create -f pytorch-gpu-pod.yaml -n <name_space>```.
 You can check the status of the pod using: ```kubectl get pods -n <name_space>```.
 Once the pod status is "Running", your pod is ready to be used.

+:warning: *The pod started without email address or phone number will be terminated if they are running for more than 12 hours.*

 ### SSH into the Containiner
 Once the pod status is "Running", you can can ssh into the the container using: ```kubectl exec -it sample-pod -- /bin/bash```.
 If your pod is running multiple containers, you can ssh into specific container, say, `pytorch-container` here, by executing: ```kubectl exec -it sample-pod -c pytorch-container -- /bin/bash```.

+### Terminating the pod
+Once you are done with your work, kindly terminate the pod so that the resources can be used by others.
+To delete the pod, execute: ``kubectl delete pod <name-of-the-pod>``

 ### About Data
 Note that the data is lost, once the container is killed/terminated.
 So, we need to create persistent volume.
 The post will be updated to elaborate on the same soon.